MarkSeliverstov/Echolalia/Specification.md

 ### Learning Words

-- Ability to add your own words or phrases (should automatically determine if it is a word or phrase)
+- Ability to add your own words
 - Ability to take existing words or phrases from the server database
 - Ability to practice skills through exercises and tests

 ### Exercises

-- Repeat words - choose the correct translation
+- Repeating words - translation from the foreign language to the native language (choice)
-- Write words - write the correct translation
+- Learning words - translation from the foreign language to the native language (choice)
-- Insert words - insert the missing word to the phrase
+- Training words - translation from the native language to the foreign language (writing)
-- Write phrases - write the correct phrase
-- Random - random exercise
+---
 - Should show the correct answer if the user made a mistake
 - Ability to skip the word
 - Should show the number of correct and incorrect answers at the end of the exercise